 Below are some of our publications addressing the mechanisms by which KARs influence synaptic transmission, plasticity and synaptogenesis at the immature hippocampus.

-In this paper we show that during early development, transmission at hippocampal CA3-CA1 synapses is regulated by a high-affinity, G-protein dependent kainate receptor (KAR), which is endogenously activated by ambient glutamate.
+During early development, transmission at hippocampal CA3-CA1 synapses is regulated by a high-affinity, G-protein dependent kainate receptor (KAR), which is endogenously activated by ambient glutamate.
 By tonically depressing glutamate release, this mechanism sets the dynamic properties of neonatal inputs to favour transmission during high frequency bursts of activity, typical for developing neuronal networks.
 In response to induction of LTP, the tonic activation of KAR is rapidly down regulated, causing an increase in Pr and profoundly changing the dynamic properties of transmission.
 Early development of the glutamatergic connectivity thus involves an activity-dependent loss of presynaptic KAR function producing maturation in the mode of excitatory transmission from CA3 to CA1 neurons.

 Presynaptic KAR activity can be up- or down-regulated in response to different frequencies of neuronal activity at immature glutamatergic synapses.
 Long-term depression (LTD) in the area CA1 of neonatal rodent hippocampus is associated with an up-regulation of tonic inhibitory KAR activity, which contributs to synaptic depression and causes a pronounced increase in short-term facilitation of transmission.
 This increased KAR function was mediated by high-affinity receptors and required activation of NMDA receptors, nitric oxide synthetase (NOS) and postsynaptic calcium signalling.
 In contrast, KAR activity was irreversibly down-regulated in response to induction of long-term potentiation (LTP) in a manner that depended on activation of the TrkB—receptor of BDNF.
 Both tonic KAR activity and its plasticity were restricted to early stages of synapse development and were lost in parallel with maturation of the network, due to ongoing BDNF-TrkB signalling.